-Want to become a database development wizard?
-Learn about what a database developer does and the skills needed to reach the level of wizard in database development.
+Want to become a database development or database management system (DBMS) wizard?
+Learn about what a database developer does and the skills needed to reach the level of DBMS wizard.

 What Does a Database Developer Do on a Day-to-Day Basis?

 Database developers work in the IT department and are responsible for the development and maintenance of databases.
 The database developer will often analyze current database procedures in order to develop solutions to streamline inefficient coding.
 This involves monitoring, troubleshooting, and debugging databases to solve performance issues.

 - Developing database solutions that meet business requirements

 - Supporting database services in the design, delivery, and operation of database solutions

 Many database developers use SQL to create databases.
 SQL enables applications to access the data in a database management system (DBMS).

 Structured Query Language is a domain-specific language used in programming and designed for managing data held in a relational database management system (RDBMS), or for stream processing in a relational data stream management system (RDSMS).
 SQL is used to communicate with a database.